-Sure, drinking a glass of wine before bed may sound like a nice way to relax.
+Sure, drinking a glass of chilled wine before bed may sound like a nice way to relax, to get it cold as you like, check out this freestanding wine cooler uk seller.
 It will be sure to put you to sleep quickly, but will definitely have you tossing and turning in the second part of the night.
-The stage of sleep that helps boost memory, concentration, and learning – REM sleep is negatively effected.
-No wonder you are foggy after a night out!

 Do you have a Bedtime routine?